Graduate Students

 Curricular Practical Training (CPT)

-Instructions for International Students (F-1) who have accepted a co-op or summer internship and will need work authorization through the CPT program
+Instructions for International Students (F-1) in an Engineering PhD program who have accepted a qualifying co-op or summer internship and will need work authorization through the CPT program.
+Note: CPT cannot be used to delay graduation or degree completion.

 STEP ACTION DETAILS REMINDER